The WCCA TV Newsletter, November 2019

 - Activate Worcester, hosted by Ron Motta, is a WCCA TV program that shows viewers how to participate and become active in Worcester.
-Ron welcomes Jim McGrath to the show.
-The guys talk about the Tea Party.
-In another episode, Ron chats with Chris Pinto about the Massachusetts GOP State Convention recently held in Worcester.
+Ron welcomes City Council Candidate Donna Colorio back to the show.

 - Connecting The Dots is a non-traditional legal program with the emphasis on the attorney as a trusted advisor, with an interdisciplinary approach to solving life’s issues.
-Host of the program, Attorney Liz Myska, welcomes Molly Welch from the Lutheran Rehab and Skilled Care Center.
-In another episode, Liz talks to Ruth Seward, the Executive Director of the Worcester Tree Initiative.
+Host of the program, Attorney Liz Myska, welcomes Satya Mitra to the show.

 - Ben Behind The Scenes is a WCCA TV program that showcases music videos, interviews, reviews, and short films.
 The show is produced and hosted by Ben Allotey, one of WCCA TV’s longest active producers.
 Tune into another episode of pure entertainment.